2025 WNBA All-Star Game: All-Star Weekend

-On August 2024, it was announced that there will be a Three-Point Contest and Skills Challenge on Friday, July 18, the night before the All-Star game.
+In August 2024, it was announced that there will be a Three-Point Contest and Skills Challenge on Friday, July 18, the night before the All-Star game.
 The Three-Point Contest will be sponsored by Starry, and the Skills Challenge by Kia.
 These competitions were broadcast live on ESPN with a WNBA Countdown show preceding the broadcast.

 Winners of the 3-point and skills competitions will receive a $2,575 bonus from the league.
 For the second year, Aflac partnered with the Women's National Basketball Players Association (WNBPA) to provide the winners of the Three-Point Contest and Skills Challenge with additional prize money, $60,000 and $55,000, respectively.

 Three-Point Contest

 The contestants for the three-point contest were announced on July 16, 2025.
 Caitlin Clark of the Indiana Fever was one of the original contestants named for the 2025 Three-Point Contest.
 But on July 17, she announced that she would be unable to participate due to a groin injury.
 On July 18, it was announced that Clark's teammate Lexie Hull would replace her in the Three-Point Contest.

 In the press conference after claiming her second three-point contest title, Sabrina Ionescu said that prior to the competition she had promised rookie, Sonia Citron, half of her prize money if she won and that she would be keeping that promise.
 Ionescu stated the other half of her winnings would go to her SI20 Foundation.